CAD020: Tokenomics

 Testnets

-Testnets (i.e. any Convex based network other than the official Main Network) MAY alter or ignore any aspect of the tokenomics for testing, development or experimental purposes.
+Testnets (i.e. any Convex based network other than the official main network) MAY alter or ignore any aspect of the tokenomics for testing, development or experimental purposes.
 Indeed, this is encouraged for the purposes of research and learning.

-Test networks MAY implement a system of distributing coins for testing purposes, e.g. a "faucet" which automatically issues testnet coins to users.
+Test networks MAY implement a system of distributing free coins for testing purposes, e.g. a "faucet" which automatically issues testnet coins to users.

 Participants in the ecosystem SHOULD NOT conduct economically significant activity on test networks, with the understanding that they have no assurance of the tokenomic model or governance over such networks, and may face significant security or legal risks if they do so.